Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 The dataset covers data from 2015-06 through 2018-01.

-Tool to replay DNS queries captured in a pcap file with accurate timing between queries.
-Allows modifying the replay like changing IP addresses, speed up or slow down the queries.
+Tool to replay DNS queries captured in a PCAP file with accurate timing between queries.
+Allows modifying the replay, like changing IP addresses, speeding up or slowing down the queries.

 DNS network capture utility.
 Similar in concept to tcpdump, but with specialized options for DNS.